ToLive/jkanban/README.md

         enabled: false,                                              // add a button to board for easy item creation
         content: '+',                                                // text or html content of the board button
         class: 'kanban-title-button btn btn-default btn-xs',         // default class of the button
-        footer: false                                                // position the button on footer },
+        footer: false,                                               // position the button on footer
+        boards: []                                                   // boards with button, default = all
+    },
     itemHandleOptions: {
         enabled             : false,                                 // if board item handle is enabled or not